Skip to main content

 OVERVIEW

-At CCATE, our internships, virtual and/or in person, center around the strengths, skills, and areas of interest of students who come to work with us.
+At CCATE (Centro de Cultura, Arte, Trabajo y Educación), our internships, virtual and/or in person, center around the strengths, skills, and areas of interest of students who come to work with us.
 Two of the main requirements we have for our interns are motivation and initiative, especially in the current context of virtual communication and online operations.

 SOCIAL JUSTICE CONNECTION

-Stated in CCATE's mission is the goal to "develop and empower the Latinx community through the promotion of culture, art, work training, and education" (CCATE, 2020).
+CCATE is a non-profit community center whose mission is to ignite social transformation by developing the talents and empowering the Latinx community through education, culture, art, technology, health, and science.
 CCATE is composed of and operated by the community that it aims to impact.
 Community insights and assets are valuable inputs for the organization as members are the masters and curators of creative solutions.
 They believe that the lack of hierarchical structure at CCATE enables everyone to be a leader.
 This is rooted in the understanding that every member of the organization has something to offer and is a valuable addition to the team.

 POSSIBLE WORK ASSIGNMENTS